Quickstart

 sendContactCreated().catch(console.error);

-If you’re emitting events from a backend service, you can authenticate using a machine JWT:
+If you are emitting events from a secure backend, you can authenticate using a machine JWT instead:

 5. Verify Delivery in the UI